The Rock Lookout and Rileys Mountain in Mulgoa

 Mount Hay Summit Walk (and Butterbox Point)

-The walking track to Mount Hay is a short but somewhat steep hike to the summit of a recognisable mountain peak in an isolated part of the Blue Mountains.
+The Mount Hay Summit Walk is a relatively short but steep hike that leads to the summit of a distinctive mountain peak in a secluded part of the Blue Mountains.

-You can get there by driving to the end of Mount Hay Road, a challenging unsealed road that can be considered an adventure in its own right.
+To get there, you’ll need to drive to the end of Mount Hay Road, an adventurous unsealed road that can be a bit of a challenge in itself.

 Read more